-The Yolanda Coly Advocacy Award recognizes a person of influence with wide ranging professional connections such who, through stellar advocacy, profoundly advanced NAMWOLF’s mission.
-Sheryl was recognized for her career-long championing of equality, diversity, and inclusion.
+The Yolanda Coly Advocacy Award recognizes a person of influence with wide ranging professional connections who, through stellar advocacy, profoundly advanced NAMWOLF’s mission.
+Sheryl was recognized for her career-long championing of equity, equality, diversity, and inclusion.

 Sheryl continues to serve as Co-Chair of the NAMWOLF Advocacy Committee and to speak about the disenfranchisement of women and minorities, unconscious bias, the profitability of diversity, and tools companies and each of us can use to become diversity champions.
 Watch Sheryl’s courageous award acceptance speech here, for which she was given an extended standing ovation.

 Firm President Sheryl Axelrod was among a total of 6 attorneys in the country shortlisted for the Gender Diversity Lawyer of the Year Award at the Chambers Diversity Awards USA 2016.
 Sheryl was recognized alongside attorneys from an array of firms for her work advocating gender diversity and equality in the legal profession.

 The Chambers Diversity Awards reflect achievements in furthering the advancement of diversity within the law.